rysolv/markdown_ssg/src/how-to-build-a-simple-developer-portfolio-to-get-hired.md

 I think a lot of new developers want to use their profile to show off all the new CSS and JavaScript tricks they've learned.
 What they end up with is a flashy unusable nightmare of a site.

+The best User Interface is the one that accomplishes the task at hand.
+If the task is finding a job, then that's what you need to optimize for.

 #### People have very limited attention spans

 Especially when reading through hundreds of applicants.
 Recruiters look at resumes for [~7 seconds on average](https://www.theladders.com/career-advice/why-do-recruiters-spend-only-7-4-seconds-on-resumes), and you should expect similar behavior on your profile page.